Catholic schools in the United States: Public funding debate

 Heavily Protestant in the 19th century, most states passed a state constitutional amendment, referred to as the Blaine Amendment, forbidding tax money be used to fund parochial schools, a possible outcome of heavy immigration from Catholic Ireland after the 1840s.
 In 2002, the United States Supreme Court partially vitiated these amendments, in theory, when they ruled that vouchers were constitutional if tax dollars followed a child to a school, even if it were religious.
 However, no state had, by 2009, changed its laws to allow this.

 Since 2000, 1,942 Catholic schools around the country have shut their doors, and enrollment has dropped by 621,583 students, to just over 2 million in 2012, according to the National Catholic Educational Association.
 Many Catholic schools are being squeezed out of the education market by financial issues and publicly funded charter schools.
-Ohio is currently funding new public catholic schools.
+Ohio is currently funding new private Catholic schools.